 With the arrival of the SIGMA sd Quattro and SIGMA sd Quattro H (LINK) cameras, SIGMA introduced the SFD-Mode to acquire an image.
 This has subsequently been made available on the dp Quattro cameras via a software update.
 SFD-Mode or “Super Fine Detail” Mode is without doubt the pinnacle of image quality that can be achieved with a Foveon type sensor.
 This short article takes a look ‘under the hood’ and gives a feel for what can be achieved with this somewhat under appreciated camera mode.

 Since this article is about image quality, all of the full images in this article can be viewed at 100% via PRODIBI (LINK).
-Simply clicking on an image will open the Prodibi Viewer, which will allow the image to be zoomed to 100% in any part of the image (NB: The cursor does not change when over an image in this article).
+Simply clicking on an image will open the Prodibi Viewer, which will allow the image to be zoomed to 100% in any part of the image.
 The images in the viewer have also been encoded for maximum quality so that, depending on some browsers, there may be a slight delay in the loading of an image.
 To return to the article from the viewer use the arrow on the top left.

 Copyright: As with all images on this website, none of the images in this article may be copied or reproduced in any form whatsoever.